fkit00/fkit00/README.md

-# Hi there, i'm Fiona,
+# Hi there, I'm Fiona,

 In 2022, i started coding after getting onto a full stack bootcamp run by the fabulous folks at the School of Code.